 If you’re a crier, like so many of us tender-hearted teachers, the tears will come as you mourn the end of summer.

-But then… you’ll see all the shiny new school supplies at the store and you’ll realize you might just be ready to get back into your routine and a tiny glimmer of hope appears.
+But then you’ll see all the shiny new school supplies at the store and realize you might just be ready to get back into your routine.
+A tiny glimmer of hope appears.

 Phase 6: Anticipation

 After all, you love your job, and you’ve REALLY missed your students.

 And a feeling of readiness and rightness will settle over you.